 Immediately upon planting, water as much as necessary such that the soil out to about three feet from the tree’s trunk is wet down to two feet deep.
 If the soil is dry at planting time, this might even take up to 30 gallons.
 This is not a time to be stingy or hasty.

-I use such a micro-sprinkler in its sprayer mode on my newly planted avocado trees.
-Details about how to water a newly planted avocado tree can be found here, but the main take-away is that you need to water newly planted trees very often, every day or every other day for the first couple weeks in the summer.
-They’re very sensitive to drying out at first.
+Details about how to water a newly planted avocado tree can be found here, but the main take-away is that you need to water newly planted trees very often, every day or every other day for the first couple weeks if you plant in the summer.

-Here is a short video showing how I water my avocado trees, from planting up to full size:
+Here is a short video showing how I have watered some of my avocado trees, from planting up to full size.
+Note that it is not the only way to water an avocado tree well, however.

 How much and how often to water?
 You must regularly scrape the mulch away and observe and feel the soil.
 Sorry, but there is no substitute for getting your hands dirty.
 The soil at the surface should never be allowed to become totally dry.
 At the same time, if the soil at the top is wet (still feels like it does a few hours after watering), then it should not be watered again yet.
 This goes for new and old trees alike.
 You’ll find that new trees dry out much faster than old trees, and so new trees must be watered more often than old trees.